English Language and Literature Degree

 What should I expect from studying English Language and English Literature?

-Most universities offer limited modules during the first year and in some cases throughout the second year for individuals to cover core topics, and after this will then allow students flexibility in module options to let them obtain a specialised and personal degree.
+Most universities offer limited modules during the first year and in some cases throughout the second year for individuals to cover core topics, and after this will then allow students flexibility in module options to let them obtain a specialised and personal degree (Learn more – Choose the right university and course).

 The majority of degree courses have core modules that students need to complete, these set the path for students and give them the insight knowledge that they must utilise when continuing with their degree.
 Core modules allow students to learn the ‘basics’ in certain areas and to ease the path of progression throughout the degree years.